This is a painting done in High School around 1950-1951

 SEE HER PAGE CLICK BELOW

-My sons and I wish to thank everyone for their prayers during the past four years since the death of my beloved wife, Susan Constance Healey Carmiencke.
+I wish to thank everyone for their prayers during the past five years since the death of my beloved wife, Susan Constance Healey Carmiencke.

-We will visit the blessed grave stone for the fifth time come this May 23rd on the fifth anniversary of her death, and place a colorful pot of flowers there again.
-We will quietly lay our stones, pray and remember her as we leave the floral token with our thoughts about how she always enjoyed gardening.
+Len and I visited the blessed grave stone for the fifth time this May 23rd on the fifth anniversary of her death, and placed a colorful pot of flowers there again.
+We quietly lay our stones and prayed that she is happy bathing in the light of God's love and going strength to strength.
+We leave the floral token with our thoughts about how she always enjoyed gardening.
 She is buried in Saint Ann's Cemetery, Sayville, Long Island, NY.
-See blow a picture of the stone.
+See above a picture of the stone.

 "Patches," Has kept me company since September 2010.
 He has a friendly and loving personality!
 He likes to snuggle my beard.